vas0011/cse15l-lab-reports/lab3.md

 $ varun@Varuns-MacBook-Pro technical % find . -cmin -300
   ./government/About_LSC/Progress_report.txt
 ```
 In this example we are searching the directory technical and its subdirectories for files or directories created less than 300 minutes ago which is indicated by ```-300```.
-The  subdirectories of techinical and files are outputted that were created less than 300 minutes ago.
+The  subdirectories of techinical and files are outputted that were created less than 300 minutes ago. \
+I found information about this option using man find and using this link: https://www.ibm.com/docs/pl/aix/7.1?topic=f-find-command.